Stocking Your Storm Shelter

 PREPARE YOUR CAR

 You can avoid many dangerous winter travel problems by planning ahead.
 Have maintenance service on your vehicle as often as the manufacturer recommends.
-In addition, every fall, do the following:
+In addition, every fall,

 - Check the antifreeze level.
 Add antifreeze as needed.